 This chapter unpacks the main synergies and trade-off for each of the SDG 7 outcome target: achieving universal access to energy and clean cooking (SDG 7.1), fostering the adoption of renewable energy (SDG 7.2), and transitioning toward energy-efficient consumption (SDG 7.3).
 It features case studies developed by UNDP and relevant UN agencies, showcasing efforts to leverage synergies or counteract trade-offs.
-Highlighted are the connections of these solutions with the 3x6x3 framework, emphasizing the involved Signature Solutions, key Enablers, and advanced Direction of Change.
+Highlighted are the connections of these solutions with the 3x6x3 framework, emphasizing the involved Signature Solutions, Key Enablers, and advanced Direction of Change.

 SDG 7.1 Access to electricity and clean cooking